 In the context of the Fourth Schedule, and applying the dictionary definitions of a principal and a fiduciary, it is clear that when acting as a conduit (see examples in 2.2) the owner is not acting as a principal or a fiduciary.
-In the role of a conduit the owner has no controlling authority in relation to the payment of or the amount of the tip and there is no responsibility or obligation on the owner to manage the tip in the best interests of the recipients.
+In the role of a conduit the owner has no controlling authority in relation to the payment of or the amount of the tip and there is no responsibility or obligation on the owner to manage the tip for the benefit of the recipient.
 The owner is merely temporarily holding the funds for the recipient (that is, has physical custody of the funds) and performing a distribution role for the patron.
 Accordingly, in these circumstances the employer would not constitute an "employer" as defined for purposes of employees' tax.

-In the situation where the owner receives the tip for his own benefit (see examples in 2.2) and subsequently decides to pay the recipient a tip in his own capacity as owner, the position is different.
+The position is different if the owner receives the tip for the owner's own benefit (see examples in 2.2) and subsequently decides to pay the recipient a tip in his or her own capacity as owner.
 The owner is still not acting as a fiduciary because the tip has been received for the owner's own benefit and is not being, nor is there any requirement for it to be, managed or controlled by the owner for the benefit of the recipient.
-However, when subsequently paying the recipient the tip the owner is acting as a principal because he is acting in his own capacity and has exercised his own controlling authority in deciding firstly to pay the recipient a tip and secondly in deciding on the amount of the tip.
-Accordingly, in this circumstance the owner would constitute an employer as defined for employees' tax purposes (assuming the remuneration element is met - see 4.2.2(a)).
+However, when subsequently paying the recipient the tip the owner is acting as a principal because the owner is acting in his or her own capacity and has exercised his or her own controlling authority in deciding firstly to pay the recipient a tip and secondly in deciding on the amount of the tip.
+Accordingly, in this circumstance the owner would constitute an "employer" as defined for employees' tax purposes (assuming the remuneration element is met - see 4.2.2(a)).